nubivagant/2021-site/pages/resume.md

 ---
 # Kurtis Johnson

 Hello!
-I'm a strategic digital leader with over eight years experience shaping how organisations design, deliver and  improve products and services that meet the needs of real people.
+I'm a strategic digital leader with over eight years experience across the public and third sectors, shaping how organisations design, deliver and improve products and services that meet the needs of real people.
 I lead multidisciplinary teams across organisation design, service design, research and delivery by setting direction, building capability, and creating the conditions for people to do their best work.

 I'm drawn to complex, mission driven problems where getting things right genuinely matters.
-My approach combines the craft of user-centred practice with pragmatic delivery, always grounded in measurable outcomes and meaningful sustainable change.
+My approach combines the craft of user-centred practice with pragmatic delivery, always grounded in measurable outcomes towards meaningful sustainable change.

 <small>design | strategy | coaching | transformation</small>

 ## Professional experience

 ##### 2017 – present [8+ years]
-#### Lead Designer – Service and Organisation Design
+#### Lead Designer – Digital Transformation
-TPXimpact / formerly FutureGov
+TPXimpact (formerly FutureGov 🖤)

-Leading multidisciplinary teams to design and deliver digital products, services and operating models across the public sector.
+Leading multidisciplinary teams to design and deliver digital products, services and operating models across the public and third sectors.

 **Strategic leadership:** Owning digital strategy and transformation programmes from discovery through to implementation.
 Defining outcomes, shaping investment priorities, and developing business cases grounded in user research and quantitative evidence.